idiazroncero/huesos/README.md

 idiaz.roncero is a Madrid-based front-end dev.
 He does not enjoy talking about himself in the third person but, hey, this is a Readme.md.

-## Install
+## Install (standalone)

 Clone, open `src/scss/_config.scss` and tweak the values to adapt to your needs.
+Use the assets generated on the `dist` folder on your project.

+## Install as a dependency

+Use `yarn` or `npm` to add the repo to your project's `package.json`.

 Run the build scripts (see [Build Process](#build-process)).

 ## Use as a submodule

-Usually it will be needed to include Huesos inside another Git repo.
 In that case, in order to keep tracking changes the best solution is to add as a submodule and create a local branch of the code.

 ## Toolkit